[Table of Contents] | [Implementing ATAG 2.0]

 - semi-automated checking: Checking in which the tests are partially carried out by the authoring tool, but where authors' input or judgment is still required to decide or help decide the outcome of the tests.

 - automated checking: Checking in which the tests are carried out automatically by the authoring tool without any intervention by authors.
-An authoring tool may support any combination of checking types.

 - content (web content)